Here’s something that many might not know (I certainly didn’t before) – Malaysia has its very own version of Fort Knox !

 Outdoor exhibits of military tanks and trucks.

-Perhaps the most impressive section of the museum is the underground ‘tunnel’, made to replicate communist hideouts.
-Communists were mostly ethnic Chinese, and during WWII, were the largest anti-Japanese resistance force in Malaya (many Chinese hated the Japs for the cruelties inflicted on the people of China).
+Perhaps the most impressive section of the Army Museum is the underground ‘tunnel’, made to replicate communist hideouts.
+Communists were mostly ethnic Chinese, and during WWII, they were the largest anti-Japanese resistance force in Malaya (many Chinese hated the Japs for the cruelties inflicted on the people of China).